 - VPN services play a significant role in offering uninterrupted access to their users.
 VPN’s eliminate all blocking and security problems, enabling users to access anything from anywhere anonymously.

 - Cover your IP and other technical information.
-When you are using VeePN, your personal IP and location information are invisible.
-We are happy to defend users all over the world from malicious cyber attacks.
-We plan to do it forever – and many users are actually choosing a lifetime VeePN subscription!
+When you are using bVPN, your personal IP and location information are invisible.

 - Shield your identity by protecting your online activity.
-Do whatever you want, we got you covered!
-You do not have to worry about ad agencies finding out you need a new phone, or hackers cracking your password when you are browsing from the shielded online fort created by VeePN.
+Do whatever you want, they got you covered!
+You do not have to worry about ad agencies finding out you need a new phone, or hackers cracking your password when you are browsing.

 - Make sure all the devices you use are secure.
-There is no point in protecting one of your gadgets and using all the others as is.
-VeePN is suitable for most of the existing platforms, and we are working on adding more.
+There is no point in protecting one of your gadgets and using all the others as is. bVPN is suitable for most of the existing platforms.

 NO LOG POLICY